 Then, along the way, I lost track.
 Before the pandemic and before this summer of racial reckoning, I readjusted my moral compass and I knew that I had to go back to doing things that fulfilled me.
 You can sit at the desk and make a lot of money and be popular and be famous, but none of that was why I wanted to do it.
-Realising that really gave me purpose and allowed me to choose my platform, and that’s what I did when I left ESPN.
+Realizing that gave me purpose and allowed me to choose my platform, and that’s what I did when I left ESPN.

 What has the process of finding your voice as an advocate been like for you?

-“…me just sitting at a desk with a bunch of men talking sports was a revolutionary act in itself.”
+“…me just sitting at a desk with a bunch of men talking about sports was a revolutionary act in itself.”

 Finding your voice is just a matter of talking and sharing what you care about, and what you love, and your experiences.
 When I went into sports, I remember feeling very isolated and unheard because it was so male dominated.
-I felt lost and overwhelmed by my surroundings, and all the numbers, plays and stats.
-But the more I started to hear from other black and brown women about their experiences, I realised that me just sitting at a desk with a bunch of men talking sports was a revolutionary act in itself, even if I was just there moderating.
+I felt lost and overwhelmed by my surroundings, and all the numbers, plays, and stats.
+But the more I started to hear from other black and brown women about their experiences, I realized that me just sitting at a desk with a bunch of men talking sports was a revolutionary act in itself, even if I was just there moderating.

 I started to get my power from other women who encouraged me, and it changed my entire perspective.